magdalenaolczakalvarez/Project-3/README.md

 Calendars: This dataset represents a ‘calendar’ of prices and listings for each day for the following year (from the time the data was collected).

+Over time, the number of listings has changed.
+As you can see from this plot, the number of unique listings in D.C. has increased.
+In the past few years, there has been a sharp increase, which levels off around 2023.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/c6d2ad3a-43c1-4009-a9db-57dfb14a240e)

+AirBnB has had a significant impact on cities like D.C. based on available data.

+People are turning to this platform instead of traditional options like hotels for their travel accommodations.